Skip to content

 Extension API Overview

-To use the Extension API in visualization extensions, you can follow the simple hello world example created in Create a visualization extension using the Extension-API
+To use the Extension API in visualization extensions, you can follow the simple hello world example created in Create a visualization extension using the Extension-API.

 Examples of use